ngoecknerwald/starfish-perception-telescope/README.rst

    :scale: 50 %
    :alt: Validation sample 2.

-   In this example we can see the RPN and classifier both miss a starfish that is on the scale of the stride of the ``ResNet50`` convolutional backbone.
+   In this example we can see the RPN and classifier both miss starfish that are on the scale of the stride of the ``ResNet50`` convolutional backbone.

 .. figure:: validation/val_3.png